Skip to content

 Oregon Tax Rates, Collections, and Burdens

 How does Oregon’s tax code compare?
-Oregon has a graduated individual income tax, with rates ranging from 4.75 percent to 9.90 percent.
+Oregon has a graduated state individual income tax, with rates ranging from 4.75 percent to 9.9 percent.
 There are also jurisdictions that collect local income taxes.
-Oregon has a 6.60 percent to 7.60 percent corporate income tax rate and levies a gross receipts tax.
-Oregon does not have a state sales tax and does not levy local sales taxes.
-Oregon’s tax system ranks 24th overall on our 2023 State Business Tax Climate Index.
+Oregon has a graduated corporate income tax, with rates ranging from 6.6 percent to 7.6 percent.
+The state levies a gross receipts tax.
+Oregon does not have a state sales tax.
+Oregon has a 0.77 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and Oregon is no exception.
 The first step towards understanding Oregon’s tax code is knowing the basics.
 How does Oregon collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles